Saraland Alabama: 10:30 PM, give or take 30 minutes. I’ve gotten off work at Hart’s fried chicken and am back at my parents’ house where I live.

 All I have are a few copies of dad’s Army records and a few pictures.

-Oh, and an awesome memory I wouldn’t trade for all the chicken in the world of watching reruns of Black Sheep Squadron with my dad as he expounds on the brashness of Pappy Boyington and the war in the Pacific and Corsairs fighters and man was that a great airplane.
+Oh, and an awesome memory I wouldn’t trade for all the chicken in the world of watching TV reruns of with my dad as he expounds on the brashness of Pappy Boyington, and the war in the Pacific, and Corsairs fighters, and ‘man, was that a great airplane.’

 Chicken is sounding really good for tonight.